aws-samples/aws-net-guides/ToolGuides/toolkit-for-refactoring/03-porting-application/02-manual-refactoring.md

 # Manual Post-Porting refactoring

-Once your applciation has been refactored by the toolkit, you will have to go threough the procvess of manually refacoting any of the incompatable code that the refactoring toolkit was not able to automatically correct for you.
+Once your application has been refactored by the toolkit, you will have to go through a process of manually refactoring any of the incomparable code that the toolkit was not able to automatically correct for you.

-This section of the guide will walk through some of the manual effort required for this applciation.
+This section of the guide will walk through some of the manual effort required for completing the porting of this application.

-If you need assistance in progressing with the refactoring effort, there is a copy of the MediaLibrary project built to target .NET 6 in the AWS Samples repository at the following location:
+If you need help in progressing with the refactoring effort, there is a copy of the MediaLibrary project built to target .NET 6 in the AWS Samples repository at the following location:

 ```
 aws-net-guides\SampleApplications\2022\MediaCatalog\MediaLibrary6.0